hexapode/an-array-of-german-words/readme.md

 # an-array-of-german-words

-An array of ~180,00 German words derived from internet.
+An array of ~180,00 German words derived from internet and sort by popularity.
 Works with node and browserify.

 Inspired / Fork from https://github.com/zeke/an-array-of-english-words